-Get An Estimate Before You Plumber Starts Work
+Get An Estimate Before Your Plumber Starts Work

 Your plumber must give you an estimate of costs before they start work.
-Be mindful that some plumbing jobs are easy to estimate such as a toilet installation, water heater install, or installing washer hoses.
-On the contrary, some plumbing problems are unknown.
-For example, you may have a clogged drain, and while most drains are easily unclogged with a plumber’s snake, there are times when a plumber may need to bring in some heavy equipment such as a hydro jetter.
-The point is this, no two plumbing jobs are the same.
+Be mindful that some plumbing jobs are easy to estimate, such as a toilet installation, water heater install, or installing washer hoses.
+On the contrary, some plumbing problems are unknown, and the homeowner should be flexible.
+For example, you may give an estimate for a clogged drain.
+While most drains are easily unclogged with a plumber’s snake, there are times when a plumber may need to bring in some heavy equipment such as a hydro jetter.
+In that case, the plumber may need to increase the estimate to adjust for the unseen.
+The point is there are no two plumbing jobs that are the same.
 While your plumber will give you an estimate based on what he sees in front of him, the issue may change.

 Expect your plumber to leave the job better than when he arrived.
-Plumbing is a dirty job, but it is the plumber’s responsibility to leave the job clean.
+Plumbing is a dirty job, but the plumber’s responsibility is to leave the job cleaner than when they arrived.
 The homeowner should never have to clean up after your plumber.
-Call your Big B’s Plumbing expert today contractor license #9786152.
+Call your Big B’s Plumbing expert today, Contractor license #9786152.